Bzdeco/forex-fun/README.md

 ForexFun is an Angular 5 Single Page Application, can be run from Visual Studio or by running `ng serve` in `ForexFun/ClientApp`.

+In DatabaseService there is an example `RecordsPublisher` storing database wallets count using Kafka.
+RecordsPublisher uses a task which publishes to Kafka with a configurable frequency.

 # Credits
 Web API Token Based Authentication and Registration with Angular 5 done with tutorials:
 - [Tutorial Part 1 - Web API Registration](http://www.dotnetmob.com/angular-5-tutorial/angular-5-user-registration-web-api/)